 One of the causes of flat nipples is engorgement.
 As such, you must breastfeed more often or, better yet, create a breastfeeding schedule.
 Newborns feed on-demand, so you may see yourself nursing somewhere between 8 to 12 times a day.

 Overcome Sore Nipples With Our Nipple Cream

-Besides patience, practice, and these practical tips, make sure you are well-stocked with breastfeeding nipple cream.
+Besides patience, practice, and these practical tips, ensure you are well-stocked with breastfeeding nipple cream.
 But be careful when choosing a nipple cream, Mama.
-Always pay attention to the label and look for the best nipple cream that is food grade and free of harmful chemicals.
+Always pay attention to the label and look for the best nipple cream that is food-grade and free of harmful chemicals.

-Mama’s Choice Intensive Nipple Cream is developed with you and your baby’s safety in mind.
-We took some of nature’s best healing ingredients, such as date extract and coconut oil, to create a nipple cream that doesn’t just provide relief but is absolutely safe too.
+Mama’s Choice Intensive Nipple Cream is developed with your and your baby’s safety in mind.
+We took some of nature’s best healing ingredients, such as date extract and coconut oil, to create a nipple cream that doesn’t just provide relief but is safe too.

 Our nipple cream also doesn’t need to be wiped off.
 Instead, just lift your shirt and let your baby latch!

-To get the best result with our Mama’s Choice Intensive Nipple Cream, use it every time you need to breastfeed and not just when you have sore, dry and chapped nipples.
+To get the best result with our Mama’s Choice Intensive Nipple Cream, use it every time you need to breastfeed, not just when you have sore, dry, and chapped nipples.
 Experience the soothing relief our nipple cream delivers, and get it now on Shopee!